JJJados/lzwfile/README.md

 # LZWFILE
 Python module for decoding lzw files.
-This is based directly off Mark Adler's unlzw() C implementation with some slight modifications done for my own use case.
+This is based directly off Mark Adler's C library for decoding lzw files.
+Some slight modifications were done for my own use case.

 ## Getting Started